Combine placements and projects with robust conceptual thinking through this dynamic MA course.

 Trying to answer such questions provides a framework for practical work in the sector, underpinned by hands-on, supportive teaching.
 We want you to become involved in a range of projects, working with our extensive range of partners, and to gain experience on the ground.

-Marks the culmination of your studies, the chance to complete an extended piece of research through a dissertation or to design and deliver a new project in collaboration with a heritage site, museum, archive or community group, or to work with artists and teachers, health professionals and developers.
+Trimester three marks the culmination of your studies, the chance to complete an extended piece of research through a dissertation or to design and deliver a new project in collaboration with a heritage site, museum, archive or community group, or to work with artists and teachers, health professionals and developers.

 Part-time students follow the same sequence of modules, but do so over two years, working from theory to practice and assessing both in relation to one another.